BRIEF HISTORY OF

 The Auditor shall audit the Treasurer’s books a the end of the fiscal year in May.

-a) The Finance Committee shall be composed of the Auditor, Vice-President, Treasurer, Recording Secretary, and Financial Secretary.
+a) The Finance Committee shall be composed of the Vice-President, Treasurer, Recording Secretary, and Financial Secretary.

 b) It shall be required to submit a yearly budget of expenditures for approval of the Club.